rlr/dotjs-addon/README.md

 This is a Firefox Add-on port of defunkt's Chrome extension <https://github.com/defunkt/dotjs>.

-dotjs is a Firefox Add-on that executes JavaScript files in `~/.js` based on their filename and the domain of the site you are visiting.
+dotjs is a Firefox Add-on that executes JavaScript and CoffeeScript files in `~/.js` based on their filename and the domain of the site you are visiting.

-If you navigate to `http://www.google.com/`, dotjs will execute `~/.js/google.com.js`.
+If you navigate to `http://www.google.com/`, dotjs will execute `~/.js/google.com.js` and/or `~/.js/google.com.coffee`.
 If you have a `~/.js/default.js`, it will execute on every page you visit.
+Also, you can put site specific .css files in `~/.css` (`C:\Users\<username>\css\.` in Windows 7). `default.css` loads in all sites.

-This makes it super easy to spruce up your favorite pages using JavaScript.
+This makes it super easy to spruce up your favorite pages using JavaScript and CSS.

-Bonus:  files in `~/.js` have jQuery 1.6.1 loaded, regardless  of  whether  the  site  you're  hacking uses jQuery.
+Bonus:  files in `~/.js` have jQuery 1.7.1 loaded, regardless  of  whether  the  site  you're  hacking uses jQuery.

 GreaseMonkey user scripts are great, but you need to publish them somewhere and re-publish after making modifications.
 With dotjs, just add or edit files in `~/.js`.